Qumulo/docs/qq-cli-command-guide/s3/s3_create_access_key.md

   help: The auth_id of the Qumulo Core user
   name: --auth-id
   required: false
+- alternate: []
+  help: Create an s3 access key for the currently logged on user
+  name: --self
+  required: false
 permalink: /qq-cli-command-guide/s3/s3_create_access_key.html
 positional_options:
 - help: An auth_id, SID, or a name optionally qualified by a domain prefix (for example,